Updated: July 2025:

 Contact Applus+ if you need help in understanding the requirements and how to proceed.
 We are walking all through this new regulation.

-It specifies which products must adhere to certification standards, potentially including those outlined in the EUCC and other relevant schemes.
-This approach ensures a more cohesive and comprehensive cybersecurity landscape across the EU, blending voluntary and mandatory measures to enhance overall digital security.
+These mapping approaches ensure a more cohesive and comprehensive cybersecurity landscape across the EU, blending voluntary and mandatory measures to enhance overall digital security.

 Applus+ uses first-party and third-party cookies for analytical purposes and to show you personalized advertising based on a profile drawn up based on your browsing habits (eg. visited websites).
 Click HERE for more information.
 You can accept all cookies by pressing the "Accept" button or configure or reject their use by clicking here.